How epilepsy is diagnosed

 - Did your breathing change (for example, become noisy or look difficult)?

-- Did you fall down, or go stiff or floppy?
+- Did a part of your body move, jerk, or twitch?
+Did you fall down, or go stiff, or floppy?

 - Did you wet yourself?